Prunus shimidsu 'Sakura'

 ID CharacteristicElegant vase-shaped tree with pink clustering of flowers that turn to white.
 Leaves turn from pale bronze green to a darker green and then to an orange and red in the autumn.
 Tree grows to 5 m in height and width within 10 years.

-PropagationThis can be propagated by soft cuttings, needs to be pruned in the middle of summer because of the diseases like silver leaf.
+PropagationCan be propagated by soft cuttings, needs to be pruned in the middle of summer to prevent diseases like silver leaf.

-CultivationThis tree requires full to part sun in a fertile soil that is moist but well drained.
+CultivationThis tree requires full to partial sun in a fertile soil that is moist but well drained.
 Soil must be clay, chalk or sand with a soil pH of natural, alkaline and acid.
-This can be tolerant in many site conditions and great for street trees and lawn species.
-It can also tolerate animals, pollution, heat and humidity
+Tolerant in many site conditions and great for street trees and lawn species.
+It can also tolerate animals, pollution, heat and humidity.

-PestsThis tree has many pests to worry about such as caterpillars, leaf mining moths, and bullfinches.
-Diseases that spread are silver leaf, bacterial canker and blossom wilt which occur very often and spread quickly.
+PestsThis tree has many pests of concern, such as caterpillars, leaf mining moths, and bullfinches.
+Diseases that affect this tree are: silver leaf, bacterial canker, and blossom wilt, which occur very often and spread quickly.

 HabitatThis tree grows natural in China, Japan and Korea.